STUDIO POLICY 2023-2024

 Enrolling after the Semester Starts

 It is understood that a student is committed to study for a full semester.
 This commitment includes financial responsibility for the full semester's tuition.
-The fall semester runs from September 1, 2022 to the end of January 2023, and the spring semester runs from February 1, 2023 to the end of June 2023.
+The fall semester runs from September 5, 2023 to January 19, 2024, and the spring semester runs from January 29, 2024 to June 7, 2024.

 Please give 30 days’ written notice to the studio if you plan to discontinue lessons (by Jan 1st for the spring semester, or by Aug 1st for the fall semester).